debosmithoney/neurofocus-ai/README.md

 *   **Maintains Cognitive Engagement**: Unlike standard timers, the "Smart Context" practice panel generates relevant questions and problems related to the user's current task.
 This keeps the brain active and interested, preventing boredom-induced drifting.
 *   **Reduces Shame Spirals**: The "I got distracted" feature provides non-judgmental, compassionate coaching.
 Instead of feeling guilty for losing focus, users get a gentle, dopamine-friendly nudge to restart.
 *   **Visual Rewards**: Immediate feedback through celebrations and stats tracking helps build positive reinforcement loops.
-*   **Controlled Breaks**: The "Creative Studio" offers a safe space for a creative dopamine hit (image editing) without the risk of doom-scrolling on social media.
+*   **Controlled, Contextual Breaks**: The "Creative Studio" offers a safe space for a creative dopamine hit (image editing) without the risk of doom-scrolling.
+It intelligently links the creative output to your study topic, keeping your brain primed even during rest.

 ## How to Use (Step-by-Step)